- Baking soda is purported to be an easy at-home treatment for dark circles.

-Theoretically, baking soda’s bleaching and exfoliating properties can lighten hyperpigmentation in the skin just as it can lighten stains on many other surfaces.
-Whether it can actually do so has not been studied.
+Baking soda is a common product used in the home to lighten stains.
+Theoretically, its bleaching and exfoliating properties can lighten hyperpigmentation in the skin as well, but whether it can actually do so has not been studied.

 DIY baking soda mask recipe

-After 10–15 minutes, remove the cotton pads if you’re using them and wash your face thoroughly to remove the residue, then follow up with a moisturizer.
+- After 10–15 minutes, wash your face thoroughly and follow with a moisturizer

-Not only is baking soda ineffective for managing dark under-eye circles, but it can also be harmful to the skin in a number of ways.
+Not only is baking soda not proven to manage dark under-eye circles, it can also be harmful to the skin in a number of ways.

-Firstly, its alkaline properties can unbalance the natural acidity of healthy skin.
-The surface of the skin is protected from contaminants like bacteria and viruses by a thin film of sebum and sweat known as the acid mantle.
-Use of alkaline products like baking soda can break down this skin barrier and expose the skin to irritation and infection.
+First, its alkaline properties can unbalance the natural acidity of healthy skin.
+The surface of the skin is protected from contaminants such as bacteria and viruses by a thin film of sebum and sweat known as the acid mantle.
+Use of alkaline products such as baking soda can break down this skin barrier and expose the skin to irritation and infection.

-Secondly, dermatologists say that baking soda is too abrasive to be used regularly on the delicate skin below the eyes.
+Second, dermatologists state that baking soda is too abrasive to be used regularly on the delicate skin below the eyes.
 Its exfoliating properties may cause redness and irritation.

 Alternatives to Baking Soda

-There are more effective at-home options for treating dark circles than baking soda.
-Both all-natural remedies and over the counter (OTC) products can work well, though the latter might work more quickly.
+There are more effective at-home options than baking soda for treating dark circles.
+Both all-natural remedies and OTC products can work well, although the latter might work more quickly.

-If your dark circles are accompanied by puffiness, anything cold (from cucumber slices to a cold compress) may reduce the puffiness and constrict blood vessels to make them less visible below the eyes.
+If your dark circles are accompanied by puffiness, something cold (such as cucumber slices or a cold compress) may reduce the puffiness and constrict blood vessels to make them less visible.

-These at-home treatments must be administered repeatedly over time; results will appear after a few weeks or months.
+These at-home treatments must be administered repeatedly over time; if results do appear, it will be after a few weeks or months of consistent use.

-Under-eye dark circles caused by dehydration and thinning skin can be addressed by incorporating a moisturizer or eye cream containing peptides, hyaluronic acid, retinoids, or vitamin C into your regular skin care routine.
+To address under-eye dark circles caused by dehydration and thinning skin, you can incorporate a moisturizer or anti-aging eye cream containing peptides, hyaluronic acid, retinoids, or vitamin C into your regular skin care routine.

-Though it may be tempting to try easy “beauty hacks” for dark circles, this one is not worth the risk.
+Although it may be tempting to try a method that claims to treat dark circles, this one is not worth the risk.
 The alkaline nature of baking soda can strip the skin of its natural barriers against infection, while its exfoliating properties are too harsh for the delicate skin under your eyes.

-Other methods, ranging from simple at-home remedies like lemon juice to specifically formulated beauty products, are safer and more effective than baking soda for treating dark circles.
+Other methods, ranging from simple at-home remedies such as lemon juice to specifically formulated skin care products, are safer and more effective than baking soda for treating dark circles.